AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 Provisioning users in the Admin Console is the process of assigning product licenses to users.
 These users must belong to the IMS org that is specified in the product profile.
 You can provision users to your GenStudio for Performance Marketing organization in the same way you provision users to other Adobe products.
 You can add users manually or import users in bulk.

->[!NOTE]
+>[!TIP]
+>
->You must assign yourself GenStudio system manager entitlements to perform system management tasks in GenStudio for Performance Marketing.
+>Assign yourself GenStudio system manager entitlements to perform system management tasks in GenStudio for Performance Marketing.

 **Prerequisites**: